petzval/btferret/UPDATE.md

    with the Any Devices option), the link key could get lost and re-connecting could fail or require a re-pairing.
 A classic server started with keyflag = KEY\_ON | PASSKEY\_LOCAL should now work reliably.
    This has now been set as the default option in classic\_server.c/py and obex\_server.c/py.

+### Version 19

+1. New function universal\_server that acts as a Classic and LE server simultaneously.
+Multiple Classic and LE devices can connect, and there is a timer option for the callback as in le\_server.
+   Hello World files: universal_server.c/py.

+2. New function le\_handles that lists the handles and related info for a connected LE device.
+Callable from btferret.c/py.

+3. Bug fix: If the LE server had multiple clients connected, it did not disconnect them all on exit.